MichaelsPlayground/TalkToYourCreditCardPart7/readme.md

-# Talk to your Credit Card
+# Talk to your Credit Card part 0

-This app shows how to talk with a Credit Card and get informations like the Credit Card number, the card's expiration date and some other data.
+This app shows how to talk with a Credit Card and get information's like the Credit Card number, the card's expiration date and some other data.

 A general description can be found in an article series on medium.com: